kjac/FormEditor/Tutorials/LogicApp.md

 }
 ```

+*Note: `umbracoContentName`, `formData` and other fields are left out for brevity as we don't need them.*

+*Note: The "form safe" names are used in the `submittedValues` object.
+If you're in doubt what that might be for a specific form field, you can always find it by inspecting the form field name in the rendered form.*

-*Note that the "form safe" names are used in the ```submittedValues``` object.
+*Note that the "form safe" names are used in the `submittedValues` object.
 If you're in doubt what that might be for a specific form field, you can always find it by inspecting the form field name in the rendered form.*

 To create the JSON schema for trigger, simply copy the form data above to the *sample JSON payload* field in trigger and it'll generate the schema for us.